RoySegall/gizra.com/src/_posts/2018-02-05-elm-related-types.md

 if our `view` function really were this simple, it would be obviously better to repeat ourselves rather than engage in the complexity of constructing a type class.
-That is, you wouldn't want to use type classes to avoid this little bit of repitition -- the repitition would be less painful (and, fewer lines of code) than the type classes.
+That is, you wouldn't want to use type classes to avoid this little bit of repetition -- the repetition would be less painful (and, fewer lines of code) than the type classes.

 Of course, in our real app, the `view` function was much more complex than this.